apeir-n/voidscripts/README.md

 ```
 - i have a whole system
 - anyways, the subdirs are `ls`'ed and piped into dmenu to be selected
-- then the images in the subdirs are opened in `nsxiv` in thumbnail mode
+- on subdir selection, the images inside are opened in `nsxiv` in thumbnail mode
 - if an image is selected from `nsxiv`, it gets passed to the next script...

 `paperplane`
 - the same logic as `paper`, but it accepts the image as the first argument instead of choosing a random one
 - i split this script out from `paperfold` so it was easier to pass files into it outside of the `paperfold` menu interface
-    - for instance, passing the image file name from my file manager via a keybind to set the wallpaper instead
+    - for instance, passing the image file name to the script from a file manager via a keybind to set the wallpaper instead

 `pkglist`
 - self explanatory
-- uses `xpkg` from the `xtools` meta package for `xbps`
+- uses `xpkg` from the `xtools` meta package for `xbps` and views them in dmenu

 `power`
 - simple logout/reboot/shutdown menu

 `prompto/i/a`
-- started as an attempt to rebuild my oh-my-posh prompt on my mac in pure zsh
+- started as an attempt to rebuild my `oh-my-posh` prompt on my mac in pure zsh
-- prompto is the one that gets pretty close
+- `prompto` is the one that gets pretty close
-    - of course, omp lets you use a transient prompt instead of printing the whole thing every command
-    - cant do that in native zsh prompt
+    - of course, omp lets you use a transient prompt instead of printing the whole thing every command, which you can't do in the native zsh prompt
-    - also has more dynamically updatable modules like ram and exec time and stuff
+    - omp also has more dynamically updatable modules like ram and exec time and stuff
     - but this has the aesthetic at least
 - below is a picture of them
     - the first being a simple one defined in zshrc as `#PROMPT="${newline}%K{1}%F{15} %D{%I:%M} %K{3} %n %K{4} %m %K{5} %~ %f%k ❯ "`
     - then in order of prompt -a, -i, -o
-    - then a pic of oh my posh on my mac
+    - then a pic of my `oh-my-posh` prompt on my mac
     - ![promptoia](/etc/assets/promptoia.png)
     - ![prompus](/etc/assets/prompus.png)
     - `zz` is `nvim ~/.zshrc` and `rz` is `source ~/.zshrc` btw